FridaWikell/python-snake/README.md

 ![Screenshot of enter name section](doc/enter-name.webp)

-The user have to enter their name to be ready for entering the highscore list.
+The user has to enter their name to be ready for entering the highscore list.

 #### Are you ready?

 ![Screenshot of are you ready section](doc/are-you-ready.webp)

-This text allows the user to prepare themself and start the game when they are ready.
+This text allows the users to prepare themselves and start the game when they are ready.

 ### Game page